 If you exceed your concessional (before-tax) contributions cap…

 A concessional super contribution is a before-tax contribution to a super fund.
 Your employer, or you (if you make a tax-deductible super contribution), gain a tax deduction for making the super contribution.
-Salary sacrificed contributions also count towards the concessional cap; with you reducing your taxable income under a salary sacrifice arrangement, while your employer claims the tax deduction for the super contribution (as the employer would also claim a tax deduction if the money was paid as salary, rather than redirected to a super fund).
+Salary sacrificed contributions also count towards the concessional cap; with you reducing your taxable income under a salary sacrifice arrangement, while your employer claims the tax deduction for the super contribution (just as the employer would also claim a tax deduction if the money was paid as salary, rather than redirected to a super fund).

 Note: You will also incur an excess concessional contributions charge on the increase in income tax payable, to recognise the delay in paying income tax on this income.